codenoid/zenly/README.md

 # zenly
-My Server Side and Portable NVR, Powered by gphoto2
+Server Side and Portable NVR, Powered by gphoto2

 ## WIP